 How much growth will my Climbers put on in the first year?
 This will vary by the vigor of the variety.
 Climbers and Ramblers will put out from 3 to 8 feet of growth the first year.
 Ramblers are the more vigorous of the two.

 How much should I water my roses?
 Roses love water.
-Provide 1 to 2 inches of water a week per plant.
+Provide 1 to 2 inches of water per week per plant.
 Ground-level watering, early in the day, is best.
 If the weather is warmer you may want to increase watering.

 When and how is the best time to transplant a large rose bush?
 The best time is when the rose is dormant.